Phaysik/BTD6Auto/README.md

 ### Rules for recording

 - Please note that this script requires a lot of perfect inputs from the user
 - You must use keybindings to select the tower you want to place
   - After hitting a key, you must then place the tower in an appropriate location.
 This program does not determine if the tower is placed properly.
 - You must use keybindings to upgrade the towers
   - After selecting all the upgrades you want, click in any open space to save those upgrades in the tower's upgrade path list
+- You must use `backspace` to sell a tower
 - If you press any numeric key [0-9]
   - It will assume that those are abilities and will constantly send those keypresses whenever you run the completed script.
   - So make sure to only use abilities that do not require anything other than just pressing the key
 - When you have completed the map, the victory screen has shown up, press Ctrl+C in order for the script to recognize the completion of the map, and to then write all the required information to a file called `map.py` in the top-level directory.
   - If you then want to run the script it just created, you must put it in a subfolder because of how the main python file determines the Tesseract executable location
+- Modify the `config.json` in the `Recording` directory in order to change how the final script will be executed
+  - Change hero (Any valid hero name)
+  - Change gamemode (Freeplay, Insta-Monkey)
+  - Change map name
+  - Change difficulty
+  - Change game type (CHIMPS, Double HP Moabs, etc...)

 ## Running the Program